 At times the climate camp has a packed program of panel discussions, lectures, talks and other events.
 COVID, the weather and the fact that all events are organised by volunteers put limitations on the program that we are able to offer.
 Guests of events of the camp include scientists, climate activists, representatives of green citizen energy associations and politicians of local, state and federal level among others.

 We inform about future events – sometimes on short notice, sometimes weeks in advance – in German on the Programm subpage.

 The climate camp started on the 1ˢᵗ of July 2020 in protest of a federal law, which extended the phase-out of coal until 2038 and gave huge sums of money to coal companies.
 The camp is located directly next to Augsburg‘s famous town hall.
-Because of insufficient climate policies by our local government, we soon extended our demands and wrote them in an open letter to the city council.
+Because of insufficient climate policies by our local government, we soon extended our demands with local issues and wrote them in an open letter to the city council.
 Friendly visits of our new neighbors in the town hall were met with calling the police and threats of the forceful removal of the camp.
 Despite a notice of eviction by the city we stayed next to the town hall and took legal action.
 The city lost and the notice of eviction was declared unlawful by the local court (Verwaltungsgericht Augsburg).
 The city filed an appeal against the court decision.
 Thanks to this we got the unlawfulness confirmed with much media attention by the Bavarian federal state court (Bayerischen Verwaltungsgerichtshof).
 The city respected the second court‘s decision and didn‘t file an appeal to the federal administrative court (Bundesverwaltungsgericht).

 In autumn 2020 the city commissioned a study on possible measures for climate protection in Augsburg.
 Although we appreciate the commissioning of the study, our impression is that in the following year the city government used the incomplete study as a pretext for rejecting many good proposals for climate protection measures.